ansys/pydpf-core/doc/source/user_guide/tutorials/import_data/narrow_down_data.rst

 Extract and rescope the results
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The mesh scoping can be changed after the result extraction or manipulation by using the
+The mesh |Scoping| can be changed after the result extraction or manipulation by using the
 |rescope| operator.
 It takes a |Field| or |FieldsContainer| that contains the results data
 and rescope them.